-Through programs, workshops, and our newsletter, NJLBOHA provides opportunities for members of local boards of health, other community leaders and health professionals to meet and exchange ideas.
+Through programs, workshops, and our newsletter, NJLBHA provides opportunities for members of local boards of health, other community leaders and health professionals to meet and exchange ideas.

-The NJBOHA Newsletter is published quarterly and disseminated to health leaders throughout the state.
+The NJBHA Newsletter is published quarterly and disseminated to health leaders throughout the state.
 Additionally, special mailings are sent out as needed on issues of particular significance.

 Membership involvement and commitment is important when pursuing grants.
 With grants we increase the scope of membership benefits and create leadership opportunities for boards of health.